AWS KMS Architecture: Enterprise Encryption Strategy & Key Management

 2. The Need for Persistence and Security (Why DKE Exists)

-- Problem: DKP must be destroyed after use for security.
+• Problem: DKP must be destroyed after use.
 But you still need a way to recover it later.

 The KMS Master Key is the security policy; the Data Key (DKP) is the fast, disposable tool that enforces it.